 El Paso County - Burn Regulations

-On Red Flag days we do not recommend the use of campfires or fire pits.
-Please use cautions outdoors!
+On Red Flag days, we do not recommend the use of campfires or fire pits.
+Please use caution outdoors!

-TLMFPD follows El Paso County Sheriff guidelines for Fire Restrictions.
+MFD follows El Paso County Sheriff's guidelines for Fire Restrictions.

 KNOW YOUR NEIGHBORHOOD BURN RESTRICTIONS